arie-matsliah/old_school_py/README.md

      read_solution.m
      save_solution.m

 Before running the code, you must first download and decompress the data files from the challenge web site.
-In particular, MATLAB will look on its path for these files:
+In particular, code will look on its path for these files:

-     female_connectome_graph.csv
+     data/female_connectome_graph.csv
-     male_connectome_graph.csv
+     data/male_connectome_graph.csv
-     vnc_matching_submission_benchmark_5154247.csv
+     data/vnc_matching_submission_benchmark_5154247.csv

 To run the code in MATLAB, simply type
     > main